nanobowers/colorls.cr/README.md

 Build with
 ```
-crystal build src/colorls.cr
+shards build
 ```

 ## TODO
-- Some tests from the Ruby version were ported, others have not (yet).
+- [ ] Some tests from the Ruby version were ported, others have not (yet).
-- Some functionality from the original version is known to not work or have been tested.
+- [ ] Some functionality from the original version is known to not work or have been tested.
-- All the special encoding features in the Ruby version dont exist here.
+- [ ] All the special encoding features in the Ruby version dont exist here.
+Maybe unnecessary
-- Wide-unicode chars may not have surrounding formatting computed appropriately
+- [x] Wide-unicode chars may not have surrounding formatting computed appropriately
-- Movement of the binary with respect to the /lib directory containing the yaml config files probably will cause issues
+- [ ] Movement of the binary with respect to the `/config` directory containing the yaml config files probably will cause issues.
+- Known broken:
+   - [ ] --help is broken (but -h as a singular given option is ok)
+   - [ ] Clubbing together cmdline options doesnt work.
+Will need to use another cmdline option parser to make this happen.
+   - [ ] number-of-hardlinks always prints as `0`
-- Need more tests
+- Need lots more tests

 ## Contributing